 A range of training is also available for professionals to equip them with the skills and knowledge they need to offer guidance and support.

 They also offer general advice, information and guidance to young people, their families and those who work with young people in Enfield.
 Email the team or contact them on 020 8360 9102.

-For more information, including a list of organisations who can help, visit our drugs and alcohol page.
+For more information, including a list of organisations who can help, visit Health and Wellbeing.